rmadabusi/aap_poc/app/app_slush/templates/README.md

 # Slush AAP PoC details

-We developed the Slush generator for AAP PoC to generate the web app and build the code using gulp.
+Developed the Slush generator for AAP PoC to generate the web app and build the code using gulp.

 ## Gulp task :